Links on Android Authority may earn us a commission. Learn more.

 Dual operating systems aside, the Oppo N1 stands out through its hardware as well.
 The phone features a 13MP camera that users can swivel around for self-portraits, a touchpad on its back that simplifies one-hand operation, and a Bluetooth-enabled remote control/key-finder similar to the HTC Fetch.
 Overall specs are pretty impressive, though some may balk at the older Snapdragon 600 processor.

-Check out our full review for more information on the Oppo N1.
 Are you tempted by its price tag?